What is Universal Credit?

 If you want to change how often or who the Universal Credit payment is made, to you should speak to your work coach.

-Is Council Tax Support included in Universal Credit?
+Is Council Tax Reduction included in Universal Credit?

-Council Tax Support is not included in Universal Credit.
-If you need help with your Council Tax, you need to claim Council Tax Support from Telford & Wrekin Council.
-You can find out more information about Council Tax Support and make an application via our What is Council Tax Support? page.
+No, Council Tax Reduction (formerly Council Tax Support) is not included in Universal Credit.
+If you need help with your Council Tax, you need to claim Council Tax Reduction from Telford & Wrekin Council.

 How can I prepare?